oracle/oracle-linux/creating-rpm-packages/creating-rpm-packages.md

 `%files` describes what files will be part of the package.
 It is possible to specify the file permissions via `%defattr`

-`%changelog` allows to document the changes between version for the RPM package
+`%changelog` enables you to document the changes between versions of the RPM package

 The tag `?dist` in the release directive appends the distribution